raveelt/electronics-lab/README.md

 ## Final Project

-For the project, I made a accelerometer-controlled car.
+For the project, I made an accelerometer-controlled car.
 The components needed for the construction are as follows:

 - Accelerometer (3-axis)
 - Wireless Transmitter/Reciever (434 MHz)